 In recent years, the use of mediation has increased greatly in the private and public sectors.
 It is used for legal and business disputes, government matters, environmental problems, community disagreements and divorce and custody cases.
-USA&M Midwest is a leader in its region in providing innovative uses of mediation to resolve disputes.
+USA&M is a leader in providing innovative uses of mediation to resolve disputes.

 NOTE: Nothing contained herein is intended to give legal advice.
 Individuals should always consult with an attorney before entering into a contract.